Gardner–Webb University: Athletics

-Gardner–Webb offers 21 varsity sports at the NCAA Division I level, including football, basketball, baseball, soccer, wrestling, swimming, track and field, cross country, softball, tennis, volleyball, lacrosse, cheerleading, and golf.
-Ten of these are men's and eleven are women's.

-The athletic teams are known as the Runnin' Bulldogs and support the school colors of scarlet, black and white.
-The bulldogs are part of the Big South Conference, although the men's and women's swim teams belong to the Coastal Collegiate Swim Association, and the wrestling team belongs to the Southern Conference.
+Gardner–Webb's teams are known as the Runnin' Bulldogs, and participate in 21 varsity sports at the NCAA Division I level.
+Ten of these are men's sports and eleven are women's.
+The school colors are scarlet, black and white.
+The Bulldogs are part of the Big South Conference, although the men's and women's swim teams compete in the Coastal Collegiate Sports Association, and the wrestling team competes in the Southern Conference.